min2ha/ukwa-site/content/target/16060/index.en.md

   "start_date": "2015-01-22T00:00:00Z"
 }

-# Nuffield Department of Medicine, University of Oxford

 <p>The Nuffield Department of Clinical Medicine is part of the Medical Sciences Division.
 It hosts a large grouping of biomedical researchers and is also responsible for a significant part of the teaching of clinical medical students with the Oxford Medical School.</p>